Crack Is Wack: Analysis

 Crack Is Wack combines the striking, cartoon-like designs of graffiti and pop art, which reflects Haring's lifelong admiration of individuals like a producer and animator Walt Disney and leading pop artist Andy Warhol and the ways in which they influenced his work.
-Haring's unique style is evident in the mural developed first in his earliest drawings on expired advertisement panels throughout the New York City subway system upon which he drew bold yet simplistic images with white chalk.
+Haring's unique style is evident in the mural developed first in his earliest drawings on expired advertisement panels throughout the New York City Subway system upon which he drew bold yet simplistic images with white chalk.
 The distinct lines and dynamic poses of the figures in these subway drawings mirror the figures present in Crack Is Wack and thus have become symbolic of Haring's work and have largely contributed to his status as an internationally recognized artist.

-In a 2002 interview with Diane Sawyer, American singer Whitney Houston recited the phrase when discussing her problems with addiction.
-She later died of a cocaine overdose.
+In a 2002 interview with Diane Sawyer, American Grammy winning singer Whitney Houston recited the phrase when discussing her problems with addiction.
+Being a pop icon of such stature, Houston reciting the line sparked quite a controversy.
+It's still heavily associated with her today being used in cartoons, memes and parodies.